Where does KOTAI ship?

-A good knife should be washed by hand with soapy, warm water and wiped dry immediately afterwards.
+A good knife should be washed by hand with warm, soapy water and wiped dry immediately afterwards.

 Dishwashers should be avoided as they might dull your knife.

-Never leave your knife unprotected in a drawer, as the edge might get damaged by other utensils and you may cut yourself when reaching for it.
+Never leave your knife unprotected in a drawer, as other utensils might damage the blade edge and you could cut yourself when reaching for it.

-Most chefs will use a magnetic strip to store their knife safely while having it at hand easily.
+Most chefs will use a magnetic strip to store their knives safely while having it easily at hand.

-Knife blocks are a good option too, as long as they are made of soft material such as wood or rubber so as not to damage the edge of your blade.
+Knife blocks are a good option too, as long as they are made of soft materials such as wood or rubber so as to not damage the edge of your blade.

 This highly depends on the frequency of your cooking, but as a rule of thumb you should hone your knife with a metal or ceramic rod once a week (for 10 seconds only) and sharpen it on a whetstone 1-2 times a year.
 The more you use your knife, the more frequent sharpening it will need.